EduardoMGuillen/AttendanceMarking-FaceRecognition/README.md

 # AttendanceMarking-FaceRecognition
-Attendance marking management tool using face recognition
+Attendance marking management tool using face recognition.
+Code needs an "Employees" Folder with .Jpeg files to compare the camera input. .Jpeg files must be named with the name you want to display on the result.

 # What I Learned
 * Face_recognition library